 It asks a series of questions that lead you to identify the tree in question.
-As you follow the questions with the correct answer it’s like working on a puzzle, and you have this satisfying feeling when you get to the end that you have indeed solved it.
+As you follow the questions with the correct answer, it’s like working on a puzzle.
+When you find your tree, you know that you have solved it.

 There are clear illustrations throughout to help you choose the correct answers.

 Fun With Nature by Mel Boring